 - This is a dying L's reaction to Erin's "The Reason You Suck" Speech at the end of Story of the Century, and Erin herself is so overwhelmed by it that it renders her speechless.

-- When though Katara despised Zuko, she noticed the transforming power of Zuko's smile in The Stalking Zuko Series.
+- While Katara despised Zuko, she noticed the transforming power of Zuko's smile in The Stalking Zuko Series.
 Averted by Jet, who thinks Zuko looks extremely strange when he smiles.